tbevilacqua/servicenow2020/Writing/metoohonesty.md

 That does not mean that competition between people evaporated.
 I will not be perpetuating the myth of the noble savage.
 But it did change into something we would easily recognize.
-In a collective, deception and manipulation can be used to further an individual's interest without disrupting the whole society.
+In a collective, deception and manipulation can be used to further an individual's interest without disrupting society.

 Secret acts of infidelity seem the most direct evolutionary route.
-We even have a derisive term for the victim of the deception - a cuckhold.
+Perpetrated by both men and women.
 The other obvious path is calories.
 In a hunter gather society food was pooled.
-Eating in secret would probably be equally tempting as taboo At an early age, I tried use deception to gain favor over a sibling
+Eating in secret would probably be equally tempting as taboo.

 While its true that humans sometimes will lock horns in outright combat, this is not as common as simply jockeying for position within a society.
-And typical murders happened between small clans of people, often out of revenge.
+ And murder was a leading cause of death, though it was rarely the domestic occurrence it has become in modern society.
-But killing within the group would not be less tolerated and risked swift expulsion or death.
+When we lived in small clans, killing was common when confronted by an outsider, often out of revenge.

-In our current pandemic, the people stocking up on ammo are not preforming better than the people manipulating peoples fear for profit.
+But killing within the group would be less tolerated and risked swift expulsion or death.

 This deceitfulness was not good for the collective, so the groups that could ferret out the worst liars were more likely to survive.

-So the theory goes that an evolutionary arms race began between the people who lie and people who can detect lying.
+The theory is that an evolutionary arms race began between the people who lie and people who can detect lying.
 As this match played out over centuries, pitting the deceitful against those with and acute olfactory sense for bullshit, a simple winning strategy appeared:
 Honesty.
 And this is evolutionary backbone of morality.